ehrpg/qstar-playtest/source/factions/mjolnir_heavy_industries.md

 ]]

-Founded by Alexander Schmiedt, Markus Jorgesson und Falk Steen in 2021, the Companies Headquarter is located in Bergen, Norway and it's specialized in Military Equipment of all sorts, they are also fielding a notable Reaserch Department and the largest private security Team of all Megacorps.
+Founded by Alexander Schmiedt, Markus Jorgesson und Falk Steen in 2021, the companies headquarter is located in Bergen, Norway and is specialized in militaryeEquipment of all sorts.
+They are also fielding a notable research department and the largest private security team of all megacorps.